matt-byers-redmarker/catalogue-app-submission/README.md

 * [Virtualbox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)
 * [Python 3](https://www.python.org/downloads/)

+All of the requirements for the visual styling are reliant on the Bulma CSS framework which is included in the project.
+All the requirements for Google Oauth login are also included in the project already.

 ## Contents required to run this project
+* database_setup.py > script for setting up the database
+* catalogue_application.py > script required for running the application continuously
-* news_report.py > script for querying the database
+* database_setup.py > script for populating the database with dummy data to be displayed in the app
-* news_report_example_output.txt > example output of news_report.py
+* 'templates' directory with the following files:
+    * catalogue.html
+    * category.html
+    * deleteItem.html
+    * editItem.html
+    * head.html
+    * header.html
+    * item_restricted.html
+    * item.html
+    * login.html
+    * newitem.html
+* 'static' directory, with a 'css' disrectory inside with the file: main.css > this controls the page styling and css
 * README.md > this file, explains the project and running requirements _The following files which are not included in this repository are also required to run this script_
-* newsdata.sql > sql file for creating the tables which the news_report.py script queries
-* Vagrantfile > this file should be included in the 'vagrant' folder you download when installing Vagrant
+* Vagrantfile > this file should be included in the root 'vagrant' folder you downloaded when installing Vagrant

 ## How to run the script

 1. Download and install Vagrant, Virtualbox and Python 3.
-2. Download this repository and ensure it has each file mentioned above.
+2. Download this repository with the bash command `git clone
 3. Open a terminal, git bash, or other command line tool.
 4. cd into your directory containing the 'vagrant' folder installed after downloading vagrant.
 5. Launch the virtual machine with `vagrant up`